-If you decide to file for Social Security benefits at age 63 then Social Security will pay you the higher of either your spousal benefits or your own retired-worker benefits.
-In this example since your own benefit would be higher than your spousal benefit ($1,200 vs. $1,100), you would receive only your retired-worker benefit.
-Your benefit amount would then be permanently reduced to something like $1,050 per month (plus the cost of living adjustments) given that you are not at your “full” retirement age.
+If you decide to file for Social Security benefits at age 63, Social Security will pay you the higher of either your spousal benefits or your retired-worker benefits.
+In this example, since your help would be higher than your spousal benefit ($1,200 vs. $1,100), you would receive only your retired-worker gift.
+Your benefit amount would then be permanently reduced to something like $1,050 per month (plus the cost of living adjustments), given that you are not at your "full" retirement age.

-However, if you decide to wait until you reach the full retirement age of 67 then you could file a restricted spousal benefit of $1,100 per month.
-In doing so, you allow your own retired worker benefit to grow at the eight percent rate that we have previously discussed.
-Once you reach the magic age of 70 you would then be able to convert your own retired worker benefit into a combination of that benefit and your spousal benefit.
+However, if you decide to wait until you reach the full retirement age of 67, you could file a restricted spousal benefit of $1,100 per month.
+In doing so, you allow your retired worker benefit to grow at the eight percent rate that we have previously discussed.
+Once you reach the magic age of 70, you would then be able to convert your retired worker benefit into a combination of that benefit and your spousal benefit.
 The growth would mean your benefits now equal something closer to $1,550 per month.

 What to do if you want or need to retire earlier than 67?

 You may be in a position where you want or need to retire earlier than 67.
-If you want to retire early then you can always live off your IRA or 401(k) for a few years until you reach age 67.
+If you're going to bed early, then you can always live off your IRA or 401(k) for a few years until you reach age 67.

-Some folks in your hypothetical position choose to purchase low-risk financial assets like an annuity during this time period.
+Some folks in your hypothetical position choose to purchase low-risk financial assets like an annuity during this period.
 An annuity is an insurance policy that pays the policyholder a guaranteed monthly income.
 Another option would be to work in a part-time position during the interim years between retirement and age 67.
-Doing so would allow your retirement benefits and Social Security benefits to grow at the same time.
+Doing so would allow your retirement benefits and Social Security benefits to grow simultaneously.

-If you and your spouse are divorced you are also eligible to receive survivor benefits from Social Security.
-If your ex-spouse passes away before you do your benefits on a monthly basis would be replaced by their retired-worker benefit if their amount were higher than your benefit.
+If you and your spouse are divorced, you can also receive survivor benefits from Social Security.
+If your ex-spouse passes away before you do, your benefits every month would be replaced by their retired-worker help if their amount were higher than your benefit.

-No matter what source you go to for information regarding your retirement, financial or legal options it is crucial that you understand your options.
-We all know that feeling when we go to a business and the salesperson, accountant, or attorney talks at us rather than to us.
-Their speech on a given subject has been given so frequently that he or she gets on auto-pilot.
+No matter what source you go to for information regarding your retirement, financial or legal options, you must understand your options.
+When we go to a business and the salesperson, accountant, or attorney talks at us rather than to us, we all know that feeling.
+Their speech on a given subject has been given so frequently that they get on auto-pilot.

-Meanwhile, none of what they have to say sinks in and we gain no knowledge from the interaction.
-This is a bad way for you to make decisions that can have far-reaching implications on your life and those of your family members.
+Meanwhile, none of what they say sinks in, and we gain no knowledge from the interaction.
+This is a lousy way for you to make decisions that can have far-reaching implications on your life and those of your family members.

-I recommend working with people, attorneys specifically, that have the heart of a teacher rather than the heart of a salesperson.
+I recommend working with attorneys specifically who have the heart of a teacher rather than the heart of a salesperson.
 Teachers worry more about your understanding and feeling comfortable with a subject than they do with making a dollar.

 Questions on Social Security benefits and your divorce?
 Contact the Law Office of Bryan Fagan, PLLC

-If you are in your “golden years” and are going through a divorce an aspect of your case that you should not overlook are Social Security benefits.
-If you have questions over anything that we’ve discussed today please do not hesitate to contact the Law Office of Bryan Fagan, PLLC today.
+If you are in your "golden years" and are going through a divorce, an aspect of your case that you should not overlook is Social Security benefits.
+If you have questions about anything that we've discussed today, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
 Our licensed family law attorneys are experienced in handling divorce cases of all sizes for clients across southeast Texas.
-A free of charge consultation at our office is available six days a week.
+A free-of-charge consultation at our office is available six days a week.

-We pride ourselves on being strong advocators for our clients but also in teaching and explaining the steps of a divorce or family law case so that our clients understand the relevant issues and are better equipped to make good decisions for themselves and their families.
+We pride ourselves on being solid advocators for our clients and teaching and explaining the steps of a divorce or family law case so that our clients understand the relevant issues and are better equipped to make good decisions for themselves and their families.